owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 10. Failure to adapt to predictable disruptions, such as the shift from products to utility services, leading to companies' downfall.
 ```

-As the engine is the GPT-x language, I can even ask it in French, it will manage:
+As the engine is the GPT-x language, I can even ask it in french, it will manage:

 ```text
 ❯ ./rag -db=../../data/db/wardley.db -answer "donne moi tous les exemples d'inertie" 2>/dev/null